Jesse Pippy

-Jesse Tyler Pippy (born August 6, 1982) is an American politician who was elected on November 6, 2018, to serve a 4-year term in the Maryland House of Delegates representing District 4, which encompasses parts of Frederick and Carroll Counties.
+Jesse Tyler Pippy (born August 6, 1982) is an American politician who is a Republican member of the Maryland House of Delegates representing District 4, which encompasses parts of Frederick County.

 Early life and career

 Pippy was born August 6, 1982.
 He grew up in a military family and lived in Europe and Asia.
 He attended Christopher Newport University, where he earned a B.A. degree in political science and then a J.D. degree at the University of Maryland School of Law.

 Pippy first got involved with politics in 2014 when he unsuccessfully ran for the Maryland Senate in District 12.
 Afterwards, he became the chair of the Frederick County Young Republicans organization.
 In 2016, he was appointed by Governor Larry Hogan to serve as Commissioner on the Frederick County Board of License Commissioners, succeeding chairman Dick Zimmerman; he was later elected Chairman.
 Pippy resigned from the liquor board on August 7, 2018.

 In August 2017, Pippy filed to run for the Maryland House of Delegates in District 4.
 He won the general election, receiving 19.7 percent of the vote.

 Pippy married his wife, Lindsey May Carpenter, in Frederick, Maryland in 2014.
 Together, they have two boys.